canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/gc-source-code-repo.md

 ## Options Analysis

 Primary question:   Internal only vs external access to GC instance?

 * On premise (self-managed), open source
+* On premise (managed), open source
+* On premise (self-hosted), proprietary
+* Software as a Service (cloud), open source **
+* Software as a Service (cloud), proprietary
+* Managed instance on Platform as a Service, open source

+** Even if the SaaS is open source, the hosted nature of the instance means that the exit strategy may be as complex and costly as with a proprietary solution.
+Need to consider managed instance running on PaaS option.

+All options must support use of additional tools and services configurations:

+* CI testing
+* Package/Dependency Management
+  * Known security vulnerabilities
+  * Licence compliance
+  * Audits
+  * Notices
+* Governance and policies automated enforcement
+  * Exception management

+## Known Technology Options

+* On premise (self-managed), open source
   * CVS